 12. Transparent Accounting Practices

-Transparency with finances is a basic expectation of congregants, volunteers and employees.
+Transparency with finances is a basic expectation of members, volunteers, and employees.

-It serves no one when churches mismanage funds, whether it is intentional or accidental.
+It serves no one when churches mismanage funds, whether intentionally or accidentally.

 The church board should determine the boundaries for ethical behavior.

-And, a Code-of-Conduct Statement is a great way to establish boundaries and set the expectation for employee behaviors.
+And a Code-of-Conduct Statement is a great way to establish boundaries and set expectations for employee behaviors.

-This conduct statement should includes things like conflicts-of-interest, confidentiality, respect for others, legal compliance, etc.
+This conduct statement should include conflicts of interest, confidentiality, respect for others, legal compliance, etc.

 14. Management Practices